 Update: Effective immediately, all hockey has been suspended until further notice.
 We have received the OMHA's decision to cancel all minor hockey across the province.
 At this time we do not know what this will mean for the remainder of the season, and are awaiting further information.
 In the meantime, please stay safe and healthy.

-If you need to speak to someone in the office please email or call and leave a message.
+If you need to speak to someone in the office please email email@example.com .
 We will get back to you as soon as possible.

-Due to the cancellation of play by the OMHA as well as the recreation center closures by the municipality the office will not be open in person until sometime in April.
+Due to the cancellation of play by the OMHA as well as the recreation center closures by the municipality the office will not be open in person indefinitely.

 As new information becomes available we will post on the website.